 Mainstream media - refusing to publish the most newsworthy story in Canada in years

-Canada’s entire mainstream media is owned by the wealthy who dictate what can be published.
+Canada’s entire mainstream media is predominantly owned by the wealthy who dictate what can be published.
 They give naive Canadians (like me ten years ago) the wrong impression that they are responsibly covering every topic that is newsworthy and impactful to the Canadian public.
 Is there a more newsworthy, impactful story than:

 CPP’s $500 billion surplus can help millions of struggling Canadians

-Based on standard pension practice, the CPP’s $500 billion surplus should be distributed.
+Because CPP Investments has been the best pension fund investor in the world for 15 years, our CPP fund now has a $500 billion surplus.
+Based on standard pension practice, much of this surplus should be distributed.
 A no-risk $200 billion surplus distribution would give 20 million Canadians $10,000 each, on average.
 It would also lead to considerable improvements in Canada’s GDP, productivity, employment, business profits, poverty, income inequality, charitable donations and deficit.
-A recent study indicates 43% of Canadians are within $200 of insolvency.
-A deserved $10,000 payment would be life-changing.

 Finance Minister Chrystia Freeland should know about the media industry.
 At one time, she was Managing Director at Reuters, Deputy Editor at The Globe and Mail, and reported for The Financial Times, The Economist and The Washington Post.
 She explains why the Canadian media has published nothing on the CPP’s surplus in her book, Plutocrats: The Rise of the New Global Super-rich and the Fall of Everyone Else.
 The book describes how